Karolpineda/proyect_js/README.md

 **1.** Download image and run the following command in a terminal.
    ```
-    docker pull karolpineda/app-python:version1.0
+    docker push karolpineda/proyect_js:v1
    ```
 **2.**  Finally, you can run the imagen with the folling command.
    ```
-docker run -p 5000:5000 karolpineda/app-python:version1.0
+docker run -p 3000:3000 karolpineda/proyect_js:v1

    ```

 > [!IMPORTANT]
-> By default of python we use the port 5000.
-If it is required to deploy it on a different port, only 5000 must be modified for another desired port.
+> By default of python we use the port 3000.
+If it is required to deploy it on a different port, only 3000 must be modified for another desired port.

 ## 🔍 View the results
 [View results](#scope)